rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAwsNative.md

 ### ebsvolume
 Refers to the Amazon Elastic Block Store (EBS) Volume represented by a specific ID.
 For more information, see https://aws.amazon.com/ebs/.

-- There is a single argument of type System.String.
+- There are 2 arguments.
+    - ebsVolumeRubrikId - System.String: Rubrik ID for the AWS EBS Volume object.
+    - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AwsNativeEbsVolume.
 ### ebsvolumes
 Paginated list of all AWS EBS Volumes.

-- There are 7 arguments.
+- There are 8 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.